Anglican Church in North America: Dioceses and statistics

 In 2019, the Anglican Church in North America reported 972 congregations with a membership of 127,624 and an average Sunday attendance of 84,310 people.
 The primate of the ACNA, Archbishop Foley Beach, and church staff identified the departure of two dioceses from the Convocation of Anglicans in North America as the primary cause of the decline in membership and attendance.
 In 2020, the denominational statistics reported 972 congregations, no change from 2019, 126,760 members, and an average Sunday attendance of 83,119 people.
 In 2022, using statistics from 2021, the ACNA reported 974 congregations, a slight increase, 122,450 members, and an average Sunday attendance of 73,832 from its highest two months; average Sunday attendance overall was 58, 255.
+The ACNA saw a slight increase from 2022 in membership to 124,999 members and saw an increase in average Sunday attendance to 75,583.
+In 2023, the province recovered to pre-COVID levels of membership (128,114) and average Sunday attendance (84,794).

 In 2017, the ACNA reported 1,037 congregations with a membership of 134,593 and an average Sunday attendance of 93,489.
 The 2017 average Sunday attendance was an increase from statistics reported in 2009, the year the church was founded when the church reported 703 congregations and an average Sunday attendance of 69,167.
 However, in 2018, the average Sunday attendance was 88,048.
 ACNA had a maximum of 30 dioceses, that was reduced to 28, with the withdrawal of the Missionary Diocese of CANA West and the Anglican Diocese of the Trinity to remain solely as Church of Nigeria and Convocation of Anglicans in North America dioceses, on May 23, 2019.
-ACNA congregations are now organized into the following 28 dioceses and 1 missionary district, Via Apostolica:
+The Missionary Diocese of CANA West rejoined ACNA with the name of Anglican Diocese of All Nations, in 2023.
+ACNA congregations are now organized into the following 28 dioceses and jurisdictions: